SciCompMod/memilio/cpp/memilio/io/README.md

 To access the data from the `History` class after logging, we provide the function `get_log` to access all records.
 For this, the lifetime of the `History` has to be as long as one wants to have access to the data, e.g. a history should not be constructed in the function it is called in when data is needed later.

 To access data from a specific Logger, one can use `std::get<x>` where x is the position of the Logger in the template argument list of the `History` object.
-Refer to [this example](../../examples/history.cpp) for a simple implementation of a history object and [this full ABM example](../../simulation/abm.cpp) for a more advanced use case of the History Object with several History Objects in use.
+Refer to [this example](../../examples/history.cpp) for a simple implementation of a history object and [this full ABM example](../../simulation/abm.cpp) for a more advanced use case of the History object with several History objects in use.

-As mentioned, if multiple Writers have to be used simultaniously, a seperate History Object is needed for each Writer.
-For a Use Case of this refer to [the ABM Simulation advance funcion.](../../models/abm/simulation.cpp)
+As mentioned, if multiple Writers have to be used simultaneously, a separate History object is needed for each Writer.
+For a use case of this, refer to [the ABM Simulation advance function.](../../models/abm/simulation.cpp)